 sure all connections are intact and power is on.

 Sometimes it helps to power-up printers and peripherals

 _before_ starting up your computer.
 Check printer's ink tanks or

 cartridge.
-Look for any physical damage to the device, its cables and
+Look for any physical damage to the printer/scanner and its

-large, sideways, missing fonts or styles), check Page Layout settings
+large, sideways, missing fonts or styles), check and adjust Page Layout

 appears as a page of gibberish, or machine spews out blank pages along

 with the desired job, try printing

 something from a different application.
 Launch TextEdit,